roscoe28/ADA-Application/README.md

 ---------------

 ###Summary
 20+ years of successful, award-winning performance and leadership within the theater and film industry.
 Strong self-learner with exceptional leadership, colloboration, and mentoring skills, proven track record of unifying and leading diverse creative teams to fulfill project specifications on time and on budget.
-Passion for learning, creative problem-solving, collaboration, leadership, organization, strategic thinking, excellent verbal and written communication skills, readiness to share information and effective strategies, an approach that seeks, values and incorporates advice and learns from errors, ability to adapt to changing circumstances, decisive, resourceful, understanding of basic accounting principles.
+Passion for learning, creative problem-solving, collaboration, leadership, organization, strategic thinking, excellent verbal and written communication skills, readiness to share information and effective strategies, an approach that seeks, values and incorporates advice and learns from errors, ability to adapt to changing circumstances, decisive, resourceful, understanding of basic accounting, business and graphic design principles.

 ###Professional Experience
 |2009-Present|Cornish College of the Arts, Seattle, WA|Affiliated Adjunct Faculty|